-PEPFAR HIV/AIDS programs linked to uptick in babies born at health facilities in sub-saharan AfricaJuly 9th, 2012 in HIV & AIDS /
+PEPFAR HIV/AIDS programs linked to uptick in babies born at health facilities in sub-saharan AfricaJuly 9, 2012 in Medicine & Health / HIV & AIDS

 While HIV programs provide lifesaving care and treatment to millions of people in lower-income countries, there have been concerns that as these programs expand, they divert investments from other health priorities such as maternal health.
 Researchers at Columbia University's Mailman School of Public Health assessed the effect of HIV programs supported by the President's Emergency Plan for AIDS Relief (PEPFAR) on access to maternal health care in sub-Saharan Africa for women who are not infected with HIV.
 The findings show that, in fact, PEPFAR-funded, HIV-related projects were linked to more deliveries in health facilities.
 Encouraging more women to deliver in a health facility is essential to reduce maternal and newborn mortality globally.
 The study is published in the July edition of the journal Health Affairs, a theme issue about the impact of PEPFAR.